murphygroup/CellSegmentationEvaluator/README.md

 It was tested on Python >=3.8 under Ubuntu 18.04 LTS.

+**Important:** This repository uses Git LFS for tracking large files.
+Please ensure you have [Git LFS](https://git-lfs.github.com/) installed on your machine before cloning or pulling.

 ## SimpleCSE

 This folder contains a simplified version of the CSE that calculates the metrics and quality score given a multichannel image and a corresponding cell mask.